Graylog2/documentation/pages/enterprise/setup.rst

 Tarball
 -------

-If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from the download locations listed in the following table.
+If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from the `Graylog Downloads <https://www.graylog.org/downloads>`_ page.

-.. list-table:: Enterprise Plugins download
-    :header-rows: 1

-    * - Enterprise Version
-      - Download URL
-    * - 3.0.0
-      - :enterprise-plugins-tar:`3.0.0`

 The tarball includes the enterprise plugin JAR files.